Congratulations to our 2020 award recipients.

-The ADF Long Tan Awards Youth Leadership and Teamwork Awards recognises a Year 10 and 12 student who demonstrate leadership and teamwork within both the school and the broader community and who display strong values, such as doing one’s best, respect for others and “mateship”, that are integral to Australian society.
+The ADF Long Tan Awards Youth Leadership and Teamwork Awards recognises a Year 10 and 12 student who demonstrate leadership and teamwork within both the school and the broader community and who displays strong values, such as doing one’s best, respect for others and “mateship”, that are integral to Australian society.
 The establishment of the ADF Long Tan Youth Leadership and Teamwork Awards is an initiative of the Australian Government designed to encourage senior students, tomorrow’s leaders, to actively participate in the life of their school and local community.
-The Year 10 Long Tan Award and cheque for $250 was awarded to Krisha Chokshi.
-The Year 12 Long Tan Award and cheque for $550 was awarded to Eunyoung Kim.
+The Year 10 Long Tan Award and cheque for $250 was awarded to Nikita.
+The Year 12 Long Tan Award and cheque for $550 was awarded to Kirilly.

 CALTEX BEST ALL ROUNDER AWARD

-The Caltex Best All Rounder Award is presented to a final-year student, acknowledging their all-round contributions to their school and community.
+The Caltex Best All Rounder Award is presented to a final year student, acknowledging their all-round contributions to their school and community.
 Recipients excel in six key categories Academic, Attitude, Personal, Leadership, Service and Sport.
-The recipient of the Caltex Best All Rounder Award was Jasmine Son.
+The recipient of the Caltex Best All Rounder Award was Alessandra.